BigBIueWhale/qwen3_opinion_article/README.md

     >
     > "I want people to know that we made Google dance." — Satya Nadella

 - 💪 **July 31, 2025**- Alibaba's Qwen team released `Qwen3-Coder-30B-A3B-Instruct`.
-The first usable coding model to run at acceptable speeds on CPU-only (~6.5 tokens per second on AMD Ryzen 9 5900HX).
+The first usable coding model to run at acceptable speeds on CPU-only.
+Running on AMD Ryzen 9 5900HX laptop on LM Studio at 8-bit quantization.
+Offloading 3 layers to GPU- 6.5 tokens per second.
+CPU-only- 8 tokens per second.
+Of course, prompt ingestion speed improves by an order of magnitude with the partial GPU offload.